TRotK/CarND-Traffic-Sign-Classifier/writeup_P2_Li.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-Below are the visualization of the feature maps from the first and the second convolutional layer.
+Below is the visualization of the feature maps from the first and the second convolutional layer.

 ![alt text][image11]
 ![alt text][image12]